 - Provide Credible Evidence

-- Use statistics, expert opinions, and real-life examples to back your claims.
+- Use statistics, expert opinions, and real-life examples if you choose one of the speech topics about life to back your claims.

 - Address Counterarguments